samboy/rg32hash/C/tinyrg32.md

 * We have a version to convert strings in to 256-bit hex digests
 * We can output arbitrarily long random noise to standard output
-* We can generate a long list of 32-bit pesudo-random hexadecimal numbers
+* We can generate a long list of 32-bit pseudo-random hexadecimal numbers
 * We can generate passwords with a user-supplied level of entropy

 ## Generating hash digests